 Whatever project you’re working on, it’s critical to always load the gun correctly to ensure safety, because if the nails aren’t placed correctly, they can malfunction and cause serious injury.

-In addition, if the nails are not in the correct order, the nails can jam and cause a malfunction.
+In addition, if the nail gun nails are not in the correct order, the nails can jam and cause a malfunction.
 When a gun jams, it can cause nails to be fired into surfaces you don’t want them to be fired.
 This can damage the surface and can also cause injuries.
 This is one of the issues why nail guns are shooting blanks.
 If your nail gun is having this problem, you can find a solution in my article, Why Is My Nail Gun Shooting Blanks – 7 Easy Fixes.

 Another reason it is essential to know how to load a nail gun properly is that the nails must be aligned correctly for the gun to fire them.
 If they are not aligned correctly, the gun will fail and the nails may go off in different directions.
 This can also cause injuries.

 So, take your time and load the gun correctly.
 They are simple steps that, after a few repetitions, will become automatic, allowing you to begin using the nail gun safely.

 Read my article, 9 Important Nail Gun Safety Tips You Must See, if you want to learn even more about how to use a nail gun safely.

 Tips on How to Avoid a Nail Gun from Jamming